 CIPI is researching what emerging technologies – from artificial intelligence to quantum computers – mean for military innovation in a multipolar world.
 We examine expectations about new technologies and the future of war, how these technologies inform decision making, and the resulting consequences for strategic competition and cooperation.

 Our research publications help inform the Navy, the national security community, and scholarship on international relations.

 Defend Forward: Critical Infrastructure War Game 2019

-This report summarizes a two-day wargame held in July 2019, where leaders from the finance and energy sectors with cyber practitioners designed and executed an unclassified wargame.
-This event explored potential approaches for implementing cyber strategies along with challenges and opportunities as they move forward.
+This report summarizes a two-day wargame held in July 2019, where leaders from the finance and energy sectors worked with cyber practitioners to conduct an unclassified wargame.
+This event explored potential approaches for implementing cyber strategies along with challenges and opportunities moving forward.
 Download Game Report

 Navy-Private Sector Critical Infrastructure War Game 2017

-A two-day event that took place in July 2017, was designed to answer two main research questions: when do cyber attacks reach the level of a national security incident?
-When should the DoD be involved and in what capacity?
-This report covers effects created by cyber attacks, the target of cyber attacks, and the actor conducting the cyber attack.
+This two-day event took place in July 2017.
+It was designed to answer several related research questions: when do cyber-attacks reach the level of a national security incident, when should the DoD be involved, and in what capacity?
+This report summarizes some of the targets considered, potential effects created by cyberattacks, and how the actor responded to these attacks.
 Download Game Report

 See Cyber & Innovation Policy Institute Faculty

 Our experienced faculty assist in teaching joint professional military education by working with students on electives, advanced research programs, and the core curriculum.
 To learn more, please visit the online directory.Visit Faculty